awesomemotive/easy-digital-downloads/readme.txt

 == Changelog ==

+= 2.6.4, July 6, 2016 =
+* Fix: Negative fees getting included twice with PayPal Standard
+* Fix: Non-standard status in the product import caused silent failure.
+* Fix: Rely on Customer's User ID when EDD_Payment::setup_user_id has incorrect data.
+* Fix: Date strings are not properly parsed in product import.
+* Fix: PHP notice is triggered when using purchase_link shortcode with an invalid SKU attribute.
+* Fix: PHP warning when activating on Multisite due to roles not being correcly instantiated.
+* Fix: It is possible for edd_get_ip() to return a CSV of IP addresses.
+* Fix: Products deleted after being added to the cart creates invalid cart data.

 = 2.6.3, June 30, 2016 =

 * Fix: Product name needs to be trimmed during payment import to prevent duplicate products being created